dodaucy/chatterino-red/README.md

 ## Proxy

-The proxy should be a HTTP server that simply waits for a POST request on `/`.
+The proxy should be a HTTP server that simply waits for a POST request at the configured URL.
 The request contains JSON data with the following keys:

 - `channel`: The channel name